brewburgr/Microparticle-TFM/Hertzian contact runner script/Matlab files/readme.md

 This directory contains all files needed to run the FIDVC (Fast Iterative Digital Volume Correlation) algorithm in Matlab to generate a 3D displacement field from a pair of volumetric images (undeformed and deformed).
 The results are saved as `u_profile.mat` and `mesh_profile.mat` for use in the main Python runner script.

 Image pairs are expected to be labeled `00*.mat` (reference/undeformed) and `01*.mat` (deformed).
 A synthetic image pair for a standardized Hertzian contact scenario is included, but it can also be created by the Hertzian contact runner script.
-Results from this image pair are saved in the Data_Hertzian_contact directory, from which the main runner script works.
+Results from this image pair need to be saved in the Data_Hertzian_contact directory, from which the main runner script works.

 ## Contents